Adam-Gonzalez/accordion/README.md

 This project is a simple accordion component inspired by the W3Schools example.

+## News

+Exciting news!
+A feature branch is on the horizon, bringing with it an ACF (Advanced Custom Fields) version of the accordion!
+Get ready for a whole new level of customization and functionality!
+Stay tuned for updates!

 ## Overview

 The accordion component allows you to toggle the display of content sections, showing only one section at a time.
+-Tested in Codepen.

 ## Features